 Also, if multiple night wakings are an indication of a regression, that would mean my 15-month-old has been in a regression since the day he was born. 😆

 I’m not saying they aren’t real.
-The four month sleep regression of waking up every 30 minutes ALL night long definitely proved that they are real.
-I’m just saying I don’t want to go into each new phase expecting my little one to sleep worse or be cranky.
+The four-month sleep regression of my youngest waking up every 30 minutes ALL night long definitely proved that they are real.
+I’m just saying I don’t think it’s smart to go into each new phase of your baby’s life expecting them to sleep worse or be cranky.

-Well, these issues definitely arrived this month.
-The 15-month sleep regression is just as real as the four month one.
+Anyway, these issues definitely arose for my toddler this month.
+The 15-month sleep regression is just as real for us as the four-month one.
 The night wakings are more frequent, naps are under protest, any form of schedule is out the window, and my shirt is constantly being tugged at for one more feeding – or “bobs” as my little one calls them.

-But I do stay consistent with certain routines, especially for sleep times and mealtimes.
-The actual times these routines take place varies day to day, but I try to stay consistent by keeping the sequence of events the same.
+You don’t have to follow a schedule.
+Just keep consistent routines, especially for sleep times and mealtimes.
+The actual times these routines take place can vary, but try to stay consistent by keeping the sequence of events the same.

 For example, the time we wake up in the mornings varies, but it’s usually sometime between 6:30 and 8:00, depending on if my older kids have school, if we had a rough night from teething or sickness, etc.

 - Get up and tell daddy, brother, sister, and our pets good morning to (usually this involves giving everyone a good morning hug)